-This sheet talks about exposure to leflunomide in pregnancy and while breastfeeding.
+This sheet is about exposure to leflunomide in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is leflunomide?

-Leflunomide is a prescription medication used to treat the autoimmune condition rheumatoid arthritis.
-It is classified as a DMARD (disease modifying anti-rheumatic drug) because it can reduce arthritis symptoms like joint swelling and can slow down joint damage.
+Leflunomide is a medication used to treat the autoimmune condition rheumatoid arthritis.
+Classed as a DMARD (disease modifying anti-rheumatic drug) it can reduce arthritis symptoms like joint swelling and can slow down joint damage.
 Leflunomide is available as a generic drug or sold under the brand name Arava®.

-The manufacturer recommends that women should NOT take leflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy, or if they are already pregnant.
+The manufacturer advises that people should NOT take leflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy, or if they are already pregnant.
 However, you should not stop taking any medications without first talking with your healthcare provider.

 Animal studies done by the manufacturer did not find that leflunomide made it more difficult to get pregnant.
-However, women who are trying to get pregnant should not be taking leflunomide.
+However, people who are trying to get pregnant should not be taking leflunomide.

 Miscarriage can occur in any pregnancy.
 For people who become pregnant while on leflunomide, the results from human data has not suggested an increased chance of miscarriage.